Independent Study

 • You will produce a graded final written analysis and interpretation of your study topic.

-• These courses carry a Research (R) code and satisfy the Small Group Learning Experience (SGLE).
+• For students completing the requirements for Curriculum 2000, these courses carry a Research (R) code and satisfy the Small Group Learning Experience (SGLE).

 Follow these steps for both types of Independent Study (I.S.):

-1. Identify a faculty member who is willing to supervise your I.S.
+1. Identify a regular rank faculty member who is willing to supervise your I.S.

 3. Process for getting the I.S. approved: